UtahNeuroroboticsLab/Meta_Transfer_Learning/README.md

 # Meta_Transfer_Learning
-# Utah Neuromotor Interface: MATLAB and Jupyter Workflows

-This repository contains the analysis and modeling workflow used to adapt a frozen Meta discrete-gesture model to Utah sEMG recordings.
+This repository has the workflow used to adapt a frozen Meta discrete-gesture model to Utah sEMG recordings.

 ## Contents